n-bernat/flutter_app_preferences/README.md

 ## Usage

-1. Create a class with your preferences.
+1. Create a class with your preferences:

 ```dart
 // A class that holds the preferences.